Chaplain Joe on the Behind the Shield podcast

 Joe has completed Basic Chaplain training through the International Fellowship of Chaplains.
 He is an Approved Instructor in Individual and Group Crisis Intervention with the International Critical Incident Stress Foundation and has his Certification in Critical Incident Stress Management from the University of Maryland Baltimore County Department of Emergency Health Services.
 Joe is an Endorsed Chaplain with the North American Mission Board and a Master Fire Chaplain with the Federation of Fire Chaplains.
 Joe holds a PhD in Educational Leadership from Illinois State University and is an Instructor III with the Florida Fire Service.

-Joe has been married to Kim since 1985 and they are the proud parents of five amazing children and two wonderful sons-in-law.
+Joe has been married to Kim since 1985 and they are the proud parents of five amazing children and four wonderful sons-in-law.

 In addition to his leadership, the following people make up the Fire Rescue Support Board of Directors…

 Fire Rescue Support was founded on September 11, 2011, the tenth anniversary of the terrorist attacks on America.
 While this day will be forever etched in our minds, those serving in fire rescue deal with similar issues every day.
 Although not of the magnitude of 9/11, fire rescue personnel face challenges every time they leave the station.
 It is for this reason that Fire Rescue Support was born.

 Before the call is when Fire Rescue Support invests in fire rescue personnel and their families.
 Although they spend a great deal of time training and preparing for all they encounter at work, little is invested in what they will encounter beyond the job.
 Fire Rescue Support is filling in this gap by providing resources to help those serving in fire rescue be more successful on the job and in life.